 - Dex is short for "dexterity," a type of player attribute that affects your defense and damage with bows and daggers.

 - DoT is an acronym for "Damage Over Time."

 - Farm or Farming is the act of killing monsters solely for increasing one's wealth.

-- Ninja or ninja'd means to take loot out from under someone against their wishes.
+- Ninja or ninja'd means to covertly take loot from somewhere, usually before someone else can take it.

 - OOM or OOS is an acronym for "I am out of mana" or "I am out of stamina."
 When a player says this, they usually want you to know why they have suddenly stopped casting spells or running.
 If your healer is out of mana, then they won't be able to heal you and are asking you to back off or stop pulling mobs.

 - Gimp or gimped is a character that has a flaw in its build that is impossible to fix in any way other than creating a new character or expensive refinement.
 This term is often used as an insult.

 - GL or NL are acronyms which stand for guild leader or nation leader.

 - Keyclone use of an external program to duplicate keystrokes and/or mouse commands across multiple game clients.

 - Toon is another word for a player character.